Substra/substra/doc/README.md

 Options:
   --is-complex    When using filters the server will return a list of assets
                   for each filter item.
 By default these lists are merged into a single list.
-When set, this option disabled the lists aggregation.
+When set, this option disables the lists aggregation.
   --json          Display output as json
   --config PATH   Config path (default ~/.substra).